Terry Clarke explains how the funding behind English football works.

 The key to the funding model that lies behind the rise of the Premier League, and the resurgence of English football as a whole, is the billions of pounds paid by television broadcasters for the rights to cover Premier League football.

-The desire to unlock the potential riches of broadcasting rights was one of the key drivers behind the top English clubs pushing for the creation of the Premier League in the first place, and as the years have rolled by, the size of the television deals has continued to grow.
-The latest deal, covering 2016 to 2019 was worth a staggering £5.13 billion, and the rewards for teams that can stay and prosper in the top flight are well over £100 million per season.
+The desire to unlock the potential riches of broadcasting rights was one of the key drivers behind the top English clubs pushing for the creation of the Premier League in the first place.
+As the years have rolled by, the size of the television deals has continued to grow.
+The latest agreement, covering 2016 to 2019 was worth a staggering £5.13 billion, and the rewards for teams that can stay and prosper in the top flight are well over £100 million per season.

-The injection of television money has transformed almost every aspect of English football, from the experience of fans to the quality of the players on show, and it has turned what was a deeply unappealing sports product in the 1980s into an investment vehicle.
-In the early years of the Premier League, a number of clubs floated on the stock exchange while others accrued considerable debt in order to chase the dream.
+The injection of television money has transformed almost every aspect of English football.
+From the experience of fans to the quality of the players on show.
+It has turned what was a profoundly unappealing sports product in the 1980s into an investment vehicle.
+In the early years of the Premier League, many clubs floated on the stock exchange while others accrued considerable debt to chase the dream.
 Many of those efforts failed, but that hasn't stopped other clubs from doing the same thing.

 As the value of clubs has risen, private investors have flocked to the Premier League.
 In the last few years, West Bromwich Albion was bought by a Chinese investment group; Swansea City sold a 60% stake for £110 million, Everton sold half their shares to an Iranian businessman and a 70% share in Crystal Palace was worth £100 million.

-The attraction of English football clubs to private investors isn't confined to the Premier League.
+The attraction of English football clubs to private investors is not confined to the Premier League.
 Championship side Nottingham Forest was recently purchased by Evangelos Marinakis.
-The Greek shipping tycoon, who also owns Olympiakos, has praised the loyalty of Nottingham Forest's supporters and promised to invest in the former two-time European champions in order to return them to the Premier League.
+The Greek shipping tycoon, who also owns Olympiakos, has praised the loyalty of Nottingham Forest's supporters and promised to invest in the former two-time European champions to return them to the Premier League.

-Forest fans are keen to see the glory days return to their club, and like fans of other teams that have received significant private investment, are hoping that the additional funding will lead to better quality players and a rise up the league system.
+Forest fans are keen to see the glory days return to their club, and like fans of other teams that have received significant private investment, are hoping that the additional funding will lead to better quality players and move up the league system.

-As investment produces on-field success, many clubs are able to expand their grounds.
-Numerous clubs have built new stadiums or renovated older buildings in recent seasons, and by increasing the potential match day crowd, they are able to generate additional revenue.
+As investment produces on-field success, many clubs can expand their grounds.
+Numerous clubs have built new stadiums or renovated older buildings in recent seasons, and by increasing the potential matchday crowd, they can generate additional revenue.

 Of course, there are many sources of sports funding.
 Another model that has been explored is a fan-ownership system, in which ordinary fans own shares in the club and elect a President to run the club in their interests.
 That is a model that has been tried at a few clubs in Europe, and it works well for the Catalan giants Barcelona.
 Although no major English club has yet gone down that route, presumably because restricting share ownership to one per person would deter major private investors who expect a degree of control for their investment.